centreon/centreon-documentation/cloud/monitoring/basic-objects/commands.md

 ### Perl connector

 The Centreon Perl Connector is free software from Centreon available under the Apache Software License version 2 (ASL 2.0).
-It speeds up execution of Perl scripts when used with Centreon Engine.
+It speeds up execution of Perl scripts when used with Centreon Engine by avoiding compiling the Perl code at every check.

 #### Installation

 Centreon recommends using its official packages.
-Most of Centreon’ endorsed software are available as RPM packages.
+Most of Centreon’ endorsed software are available as RPM and DEB packages.

 Run the following commands as a privileged user: